piersdeseilligny/metacolor.editor/README.md

 The tool performs a thorough analysis of the file when it is first opened, finding the offset of every prores frame, and the QuickTime `colr` atom, if applicable.
 This may take a few seconds, depending on the size of the file and your configuration, however the replacement of the metadata is then near-instant.

+# Features

+* Replacing the color primary, transfer function, and color matrix in the quicktime `colr` atom and in every single prores frame

+* Replacing the "Creator ID" in the ProRes frames

+* Examining and comparing all available frame metadata in ProRes video.

+* Warning of any inconsistencies in colour metadata (This is what the "Errors" tab is for)

+* Batch processing multiple files

 # Download